Victoria Wood: As Seen on TV: Episodes

 Between series one and two, Wood said she thought it was a mistake to do another As Seen on TV series, and had attempted to write a play instead: "I've been seeking to branch out, but it hasn't happened.
 I wanted to do something different before I went back on TV."
 However, she soon decided that the play was "too Alan Ayckbourn", threw it away and began writing the second run instead.
-She aimed to write 18 minutes of script a week.
-In the end it took six months to complete, an experience she did not enjoy.
-"You pour everything you've got into one sketch, and you don't ever want to write another - only you realise there are fifty-nine more to go before you've got enough for a series, it's torment".
+She aimed to write eighteen minutes of script a week.
+In the end, it took six months to complete, an experience she did not enjoy.
+"You pour everything you've got into one sketch, and you don't ever want to write another - only you realize there are fifty-nine more to go before you've got enough for a series; it's torment."

 The series returned for a 40-minute special on 18 December 1987.
-Wood defined 'special' as "ten minutes longer and I've splashed out on a new bra".
+Wood defined "special" as "ten minutes longer and I've splashed out on a new bra".

 She said of her decision to finish the show: "I love television, and if it was possible for me to work in it more, then I would; but because of the position I've put myself in of being the only writer on the show, I can't physically work in it that often.
 I've just had it with sketch shows for a bit – people have liked it, and I want to stop while they still like it."

-The Radio Times Guide To TV Comedy described Victoria Wood: As Seen on TV as having "a regular company of fine performers, good production values, incisive scripts and a snappy pace... the show rarely dipped below brilliant and featured numerous delights, such as Wood's hilariously authentic dialogue and her surprisingly stinging satirical characters".
+The Radio Times Guide to TV Comedy described Victoria Wood: As Seen on TV as having "a regular company of fine performers, good production values, incisive scripts and a snappy pace... the show rarely dipped below brilliant and featured numerous delights, such as Wood's hilariously authentic dialogue and her surprisingly stinging satirical characters".